College Investment Policy and Review

 A no-load money market mutual fund is an authorized investment under this subchapter if the mutual fund:

-a. is regulated with the Securities and Exchange Commission;
+a. is registered and regulated by the Securities and Exchange Commission;

 b. has a dollar-weighted average stated maturity of 90 days or fewer;

 c. includes in its investment objectives the maintenance of a stable net asset value of $1 for each share.